Voluntary Car Breathalyzer for Drunk Driving Prevention

 Though most often installed following a DUI, OWI or DWI as a requirement from the court or Department of Motor Vehicles (DMV), car breathalyzer devices can be installed voluntarily as a way to prevent drunk driving.

 Voluntary ignition interlock devices for sobriety

 Voluntary car breathalyzers (ignition interlock devices) can be installed in any vehicle to prevent drunk driving.
-Intoxalock offers special lower pricing because the devices don’t need monitored by the state if not required by a court of DMV.
+Intoxalock offers affordable pricing for voluntary units.
+In addition, the devices don’t need to be monitored by the state if not required by a court of DMV.
 If you are looking for an accountability tool in the process of your treatment and recovery from alcoholism, Intoxalock can help.